agiliq/agiliq-jekyll/_posts/2019-04-23-drf-polls-related-objects.md

             return Response(QuestionDetailPageSerializer(question).data, status=status.HTTP_201_CREATED)
         return Response(serializer.errors, status=status.HTTP_400_BAD_REQUEST)

+You can see full code <a href="here" target="_blank">https://www.agiliq.com/blog/2019/04/drf-polls/#final-code</a>

 We now want to create a choice along with question.
 Add following attribute to QuestionListPageSerializer:

     choice = ChoiceSerializer(write_only=True)

+A DRF `Serializer` is a subclass of DRF `Field`.
+Similar to how a serializer can have a `Field` as an attribute, it can also have another `Serializer` as an attribute.

 Modify `create()` of QuestionListPageSerializer to following: